icsharpcode/AvalonEdit/README.md

 How to build
 -------

-AvalonEdit is targeting net5.0-windows, netcoreapp3.1, net40 and net45 TFMs.
-Because of net5.0-windows you must have the .NET 5.0 SDK installed on your machine.
-Visual Studio 2019 16.8 and up is required for working with the solution (global.json will select the proper SDK to use for building for you).
+AvalonEdit is targeting net6.0-windows, net5.0-windows, netcoreapp3.1, net40 and net45 TFMs.
+Because of net6.0-windows you must have the .NET 6.0 SDK installed
+on your machine.
+Visual Studio 2022 Community and up is required for working with the solution (global.json will select the proper SDK to use for building for you).

 Documentation